pmann84/TimeMachine/README.md

 ## Development

 This is a react app writen with CRA (create-react-app), using MUI for the UI.
 There are scripts to build and run the website in Docker.

-## TODOs

-- Make string converters support more than just ISO format
-- ...